42 Technology and Briton EMS join forces for pioneering wind tunnel system

 42 Technology and Briton EMS – who have frequently worked together for industrial and consumer electronics clients – teamed up with ARA’s in-house engineering team to design, manufacture and install the control system for the new generator.
 42 Technology designed the system to link the generator’s control desk with a network of 1800 solenoid valves, each of which needs to be opened and closed within 20 milliseconds to deliver the required gust profiles.
 The control system is housed in four two metre high electronics cabinets and was completed from initial design to installation in under two months.

-“42 Technology and Briton EMS have been instrumental in helping to develop ARA’s new gust generator and to meet the demanding delivery deadlines for this large-scale project.
-Their engineers worked very well alongside our in-house team to develop and integrate the control system and to help us launch a world first for aerospace research,” said Kevin Williams, chief engineer at ARA.
+42 Technology and Briton EMS have been instrumental in helping to develop ARA’s new gust generator and to meet the demanding delivery deadlines for this large-scale project.
+Their engineers worked very well alongside our in-house team to develop and integrate the control system and to help us launch a world first for aerospace research.

 Following the team’s success on the gust generator, 42 Technology and Briton EMS hope to work together on future ARA projects and to help ensure the organisation continues to provide the global aerospace industry with access to the latest and most advanced development systems and tools.